The Best Thing I Learned From: Andrew McCutchen

-I was disappointed this week when I heard Andrew McCutchen was shipped across the country from Pittsburgh to San Francisco.
+I was disappointed this week when I heard Andrew McCutchen was shipped across the country from Pittsburgh to San Francisco (and now, Philadelphia).

 I stood outside the clubhouse doors waiting for the green light to enter and speak with players before the game.